Validity in Network-Agnostic Byzantine Agreement: Preliminaries

-\paragraph{Validity in indistinguishable executions.} Indistinguishability is a powerful tool, especially when considering scenarios where byzantine parties follow the protocol correctly, but with inputs of their own choice.
-This leads us to the following lemma, which will be often used in our proofs.
+\paragraph{Validity in indistinguishable executions.} Goren et al.~\cite{GoMoSp23} offer a framework to formalize indistinguishability for randomized protocols.
+We instead decided to take a different approach by looking at deterministic indistinguishability after fixing the randomness $\omega \in \Omega$.
+This can allow for easier results as we do not have to consider the whole probabilistic space at a time.
+For example, some of our proofs require us to define multiple executions depending on $\omega$ and cannot be achieved with the framework above.
+The drawback is that all the assumptions made must hold \emph{almost surely} for the proofs to be correct .
+Indistinguishability is a powerful tool, especially when considering scenarios where byzantine parties follow the protocol correctly, but with inputs of their own choice.
+This leads us to the following lemma.
+The proof is included in Appendix \ref{appendix:preliminaries}.